 After the lower shaft is in place, install the spacer bar between the two channels.
 The end with a stud goes to the left.
-The nuts and bolts come attached to the spacer bar.
+Use a bolt and washers at the right end and a nut and washers at the left.

-Install the back guard at the bottom of the channels with the hardware in bag TW6-4.
-Make
+Install the back guard at the bottom of the channels with bolts, washers and nuts.
+Make sure it is right side up - check the sketch below.